alimac/finding-the-entrance/README.md

 - Contributed projects are mini-Drupal projects
 - Important to sustain the core project
 - Release your custom code to the community
-- Get others to work on it, fund bugs and make improvements
+- Get others to work on it, find bugs and make improvements